hpatches/hpatches-benchmark/README.md

 for producing the `.results` files from descriptors stored in CSV files.
 You do not need to own a MATLAB license as we provide a [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) which needs only on the freely available MATLAB Compiler Runtime (MCR)

 ### Participate in the challange
-To obtain the results files you generally proceed as follows:
+To obtain the results files, once the test set is released, you generally proceed as follows:
+* Donwload and unpac the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of HPatches.
 * If you do not own MATLAB R2016a, install [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/) to `MCRPATH`.
 Otherwise `MCRPATH` should be your MATLAB path.
 See [Install MCR](#install-mcr) for more details.
 * Download the HPatches dataset.
 The dataset is organized in patch-images in `data/hpatches/SEQUENCE/IMNAME.png`.
 You can download the dataset by running `bin/hb_run.sh MCRPATH`
 * For each patch-image compute the descriptor DESCNAME and store it in a numeric [CSV file](#csv-descriptors) `data/descriptors/DESCNAME/SEQUENCE/IMNAME.csv` with one descriptor per line.
 * Compute the results for all the tasks with `./bin/hb_run.sh MCRPATH pack DESCNAME`.
 This also checks at first whether your descriptors are valid.
+More details about the interface [here](#command-line-interface).
 * Send the archive `./DESCNAME_results.zip` to the [Dropbox submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).

-To see details how to use the command line interface, see the section [Command Line Interface](#command-line-interface).

 Additionally you can also experiment with the MATLAB code directly, using the provided interface to compute your own descriptors.
+You can also clone the [GIT repository](https://github.com/featw/hbench), however to run the source code you need a MATLAB license.

 ### Install MCR
 The command line interface needs either MATLAB R2016a installed or the MCR installed.